simonmichael/hledger_site/src/ledger.md

 $ ledger print --raw | hledger -f- CMD
 ```

-The print command discards most of the Ledger-specific syntax,
+The print command omits directives.
---raw avoids decimal zeroes being added to amounts,
+--raw prevents decimal zeroes being added to amounts and disrupting transaction balancing.
-and the output is usually hledger compatible journal entries.
+The output may be journal entries readable by hledger.
-This is good enough for most reporting needs.
-Some examples:
+If so you can do quick reporting like so:

 ```shell
 $ ledger print --raw | hledger -f- check       # check for problems